 If you believe that you’re experiencing discrimination and/or harassment in the workplace, it’s important to speak with an experienced employment lawyer Towson, MD residents trust before you make any assumptions about your legal situation.
-Too often, workers assume that they have no power in scenarios involving discrimination and/or harassment.
+Too often, workers assume that they have no power in scenarios involving discrimination and harassment.
 In truth, both federal and state law protect individuals from unlawful discriminatory practices in hiring, employment, and termination.
-With that said, every case is different and this area of law is particularly complex.
-As a result, it’s important to avoid making any assumptions about your legal options before you’ve discussed your situation in detail with an experienced Towson, MD employment lawyer.
+With that said, every case is different, and this area of law is extraordinarily complex.
+As a result, it’s essential to avoid making any assumptions about your legal options before you’ve discussed your situation in detail with an experienced Towson, MD employment lawyer.

 Unlawful Discrimination and Harassment in the Workplace

 Title VII of The Civil Rights Act of 1964 is perhaps the most well-known anti-discrimination law in U.S. history.
 This legislation made it illegal to discriminate in matters of education, public accommodation, and employment on the basis of color, national origin, race, religion, and sex.
 Since this law was passed, subsequent federal legislation has outlawed employment discrimination on the basis of age, disability, ethnicity, and genetic information.
-Numerous states have expanded employment discrimination protections to safeguard against mistreatment of applicants and workers on the basis of gender, sexual orientation, gender expression, and other classifications.
+Numerous states have expanded employment discrimination protections to safeguard against applicants and workers’ mistreatment based on gender, sexual orientation, gender expression, and other classifications.
 It’s important to note that discrimination laws that guard against sex discrimination and disability discrimination also protect workers from sexual harassment, pregnancy discrimination, and breastfeeding-related discrimination.

 Legal Assistance Is Available